Longtime Uzbekistan President Islam Karimov dies

 Friday, she posted a black square on her official Instagram account, with the message, "He left us."

+"It is difficult to overestimate the contribution of Islam Karimov to the establishment of relations of strategic partnership between our countries," the Russian President said.

+"Under (Karimov's) guidance ...
+Uzbekistan held a peaceful foreign policy, contributed to the strengthening of security and stability in Central Asia and to the development of multilateral cooperation in the region," Putin added.

-His death leaves the future of the resource-rich country in question, said Andrey Kortunov, president of the New Eurasia Foundation.
+Karimov's death leaves the future of the resource-rich country in question, said Andrey Kortunov, president of the New Eurasia Foundation.

 There is "no master plan, no successor who has been endorsed and accepted by everybody (in Karimov's inner circle)," Kortunov said.